 Here are a few examples of what some of these local drone rules and regulations look like:

-These local laws and regulations may be difficult to find as they may not always be visible or displayed publicly.
+Local Australian drone laws and regulations may be difficult to find as they may not always be visible or displayed publicly.

 A drone operator must satisfy both the General Guidelines and Local Rules and Regulations to legally, and safely fly a drone in Australia for recreational purposes.

 There is an app that can help you comply with most of the General Guidelines and Aviation Safety Requirements.
+Download “Can I fly there?” for:

 I personally felt that Australia is pretty strict about drones.
 Apart from the general guidelines, you always have to be aware of local rules and regulations about drones.
 It’s not always clear as to whether you can fly at a certain spot or not.
 It does require a bit of Googling to be honest.